-All manuscripts must be according to the JIMM editorial policies.
-The JIMM accepts manuscripts in Hebrew or in English related to military medicine.
-This includes but is not necessarily limited to health issues of armed forces, physiology, trauma and battle injuries, military psychiatry/psychology, emergency medicine, CBRN (chemical, biological, radiological, nuclear) medicine, medical administration including mass casualty readiness and response, occupational and environmental medicine (climate injuries and tolerance, altitude and diving medicine) and training and exercise in military medicine.
+All manuscripts must comply with JIMM editorial policies.
+The JIMM accepts manuscripts in English related to military medicine.
+This includes but is not necessarily limited to health issues of armed forces, physiology, trauma and battle injuries, military psychiatry/psychology, emergency medicine, CBRN medicine, medical administration including mass casualty readiness and response, occupational and environmental medicine (climate-related injuries and tolerance, altitude and diving medicine), as well as training and exercise physiology.

 Submissions must include:

-- The main manuscript in a single MS WORD document with tables and figures embedded after the references (if permitted).
+- The main manuscript should be submitted as a single MS WORD document with tables and figures embedded after the references.

-- A Cover letter to the editor, including a sentence on the type of manuscript and its content and for manuscripts with more than 6 authors, the contributions of all the authors.
+- A Cover letter to the editor, including a sentence on the type of manuscript and its content, and its contribution to military medicine.
+For manuscripts with more than six co-authors, the individual contributions of each author must be detailed.

-- The JIMM Submission Form, signed by all authors regarding copyright transmittal, disclosure of potential conflicts of interest and other relevant disclosures.
+- The JIMM Submission Form must be signed by all authors regarding copyright transmittal, disclosure of potential conflicts of interest, and other relevant disclosures.

 Manuscripts may be of the following types: